The Best Trick of All

 - Fixing – that’s pretty self-explanatory – just fix your website, right?
 I’d like you to focus on things that are very important for SEO, which were listed in the Massive technical problems section.

-Make sure your site is rendered properly by Googlebot, optimize your site’s loading time, perform a proper link audit for your website, fix all smaller technical issues that have negative influence on your visibility and you’re good to move on to the second point.
+Make sure your site is rendered properly by Googlebot, optimize your site’s loading time, perform a proper link audit for your website, fix all smaller technical issues that have a negative influence on your visibility and you’re good to move on to the second point.

 - Developing – in this point I want to highlight two major activities – Keyword Research and Information Architecture Development.
-Both of these things are dependent on each other and they are crucial to develop the structure of your website.
+Both of these things are dependent on each other, and they are crucial to develop the structure of your website.

-Thanks to proper Keyword Research you can get to know a load of valuable key phrases that your site can rank for.
+Thanks to proper Keyword Research, you can get to know a load of valuable key phrases that your site can rank for.
 And when you get knowledge about new key phrases, you may also get inspiration and ideas with which you can develop your site’s Information Architecture.
 You can create new categories for your products, new content for your blog, and much more.

-If you want to know more about both KR and IA you can check our Senior SEO Specialist Kamia Spodymek’s article on Information Architecture and my article on Keyword Research.
+If you want to know more about both KR and IA, you can check our Senior SEO Specialist Kamia Spodymek’s article on Information Architecture and my article on Keyword Research.

 - Make good unique content – simply saying: create content for your niche, for your audience, and with content that is unique.
 Avoid duplicating content from other sites like the plague.
 Content is king, that’s what they are saying, right?

 - Attack those long tails – this is one thing that I observed particularly on one site I was working on.
-It was a brand new site and most of the clicks they gained were from very specific long tail phrases for which they were creating articles which rank in the top 3 in search results.
+It was a brand new site, and most of the clicks they gained were from very specific long tail phrases for which they were creating articles which rank in the top 3 in search results.
 But how was it possible?